Azure DevOps pipelines and databases

 DevOps leaders prefer Docker SQL Server containers with database clones for Azure DevOps pipelines.

-- Fresh databases for pipeline runs - Scale your pipeline runs easily with a separate database environment with a writeable database for each pipeline run.
-No need to restore databases.
+- Fresh databases for pipeline runs - Scale your pipeline runs with a separate writable database environments for each pipeline run.
+No need to restore databases, and reset environments.

 - Reduced VM and instance sprawl - Avoid costly VMs and instances for DevOps pipelines.
 Instead, spin up a container with data for a pipeline run and delete it after the run completes.